 The T3-R comes with a number of TV apps pre-installed: all the major TV catch-up apps – BBC iPlayer, ITV Hub, All 4 and more, as well as a YouTube app.
 Sadly, there are no Pay-TV apps for the time being, so no Netflix, Amazon Prime Video or NOW TV.
 They did, however, add a BritBox app last year.

 And then there’s the recording feature: without it, a Freeview device only lets you watch “live” shows, as they are aired.
 But with a Freeview Recorder, you can use the EPG to pick programmes to record (just like a TiVO device, if you remember those).

-And because the Manhattan T3-R has two tuners, you can record two programmes on two different channels at the same time (Plus watch a third, pre-recorded programme at the same time).
+And because the Manhattan T3-R has two tuners, you can record two programmes on two different channels at the same time, and also watch a third channel or a pre-recorded programme.

-And it even lets you record an entire series with a single button press – you pick the show on the EPG, ask to record it as a series, and all future episodes will be recorded automatically.
+Also, it lets you record an entire series with a single button press – you pick the show on the EPG, ask to record it as a series, and all future episodes will be recorded automatically.